Persecution of Wikipedia editors in Belarus

 Volha Sitnik, an administrator of the Belarusian Wikipedia, was detained in May 2025 for her wiki-related activity and has been recognized as a political prisoner by human rights organizations.

-The persecution of Wikipedians in Belarus is a series of politically motivated arrests, detentions, and other forms of pressure by Belarusian authorities targeting authors and editors of the Wikipedia.
+Editors of the Belarusian Wikipedia have been targeted and subjected to politically motivated arrests, detentions, and other forms of pressure by the Belarusian authorities.
 These actions, documented since the early 2020s, are viewed as part of a broader wave of repression against civil society, independent media, and activists in Belarus, aimed at controlling the information space and restricting citizens' access to independent sources of information.

 Historical context

 The Belarusian Wikipedia, established in 2004, has played a significant role in preserving and promoting the Belarusian language, culture, and history.
 During the political crisis following the 2020 presidential elections, authorities intensified their control over the information space, targeting independent media and online resources.
 Wikipedia articles covering protests and government actions, especially those contradicting the official state narrative, became subject to increased scrutiny.
 The Belarusian Wikipedia remained a platform with relative freedom of information and pluralism of opinion, which made it a focus of state attention.

 In 2025, prior to a wave of arrests of Wikipedia editors, state media launched an information campaign accusing the Belarusian Wikipedia of pro-Western bias.
 Prominent propagandist Lyudmila Gladkaya was among those actively promoting these narratives in the Belarusian information field.